 When you study for a South Dakota online MBA, you’ll likely need to choose a concentration for your studies.
 This concentration is similar to your college major and the progression of your coursework will be similar, too.
-That is, you’ll work through the core curriculum first.
+You’ll work through the core curriculum first.
 These courses will sharpen your existing skills, or perhaps will introduce you to new areas you hadn’t previously considered.
-Once you’ve completed the core curriculum, you’ll move on to your concentration.
-That will be a series of courses focused on one specific area of business, such as marketing or finance.
-Here is an overview of a few popular MBA concentrations in South Dakota:
+Once you’ve completed the core curriculum, you’ll move on to your specialization.
+This will be a series of courses with content designed to center on one specific area of business.
+Some options include business analytics, strategic planning, organizational development, project management, human resources, operations management, public policy, and more.
+Adding a complex concentration can increase your time spent in school to three years if you take classes part-time rather than full-time.
+Here is an overview of a few popular MBA concentrations featured in South Dakota schools.

 A concentration in finance will enable you to work with your firm’s equity and debt to maximize the bottom line.
 As a finance expert, you might manage the firm’s equity portfolio as your primary function.
 Alternately, you might specialize in debt or in seeking credit for your firm’s future investments or expansions.
-Still other financial experts work with individuals to help them manage personal wealth and financial growth.
+Still other financial experts work with individuals, helping them in making decisions to manage their personal wealth and financial growth.

 Another popular route for a finance concentration is investment banking.
 Your expertise will be highly valued in the world of mergers, acquisitions, and private equity among other specialty areas in the field.